Tom Hoover (basketball): Personal life

 Since his basketball career ended, Hoover has worked in a wide variety of fields.
 With former NFL player Lane Howell, he ran an employment program for teenagers in New York City.
 Afterward, he turned to the entertainment industry, and worked as a road manager for Richard Pryor, The Spinners and Natalie Cole.
+He managed singer James "D-Train" Williams.
+He worked in night clubs, billing himself as "'the world's tallest stand-up comic'".
 He had a brief career acting in television commercials, then channeled his interest in boxing into a job with the New York State Athletic Commission.
 He later ran the Adopt-A-School Program in New York City.